What Happened to Radioshack?

 The missed opportunities in the PC revolution showcased a lack of foresight and adaptability on the part of the once prominent electronics retailer, Radioshack.
 Despite early success with the TRS-80, Radioshack failed to fully capitalize on the personal computer revolution.
 This resulted in a significant impact on the tech industry and contributed to the downfall of Radioshack.
 To illustrate the magnitude of the missed opportunities, consider the following table:

-See also What Happened to Blockbuster?
+See also What Happened to Popcorn Time?

 Missed Opportunities in the PC Revolution